sladeware/bbos/README.md

      $ virtualenv bbos-env
      $ cd bbos/

+The following example shows how to run tests:

+    $ ../bbos-env/bin/python setup.py test

-Continue installation process from step 3 from section INSTALL.
+Continue installation process from step 3 from section INSTALL by using created environment.